MicrosoftDocs/win32/desktop-src/WmiSdk/swbemrefresher-addenum.md

 ---
-Description: 'Adds a new enumerator to the SWbemRefresher object.
-This enumerator is for all the instances of the class that is specified in the strClass parameter.'
+Description: Adds a new enumerator to the SWbemRefresher object.
+This enumerator is for all the instances of the class that is specified in the strClass parameter.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '0fa22a47-4050-43ae-aad3-3a8ebbf5e9b2'
+ms.assetid: 0fa22a47-4050-43ae-aad3-3a8ebbf5e9b2
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'SWbemRefresher.AddEnum method'
+title: SWbemRefresher.AddEnum method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # SWbemRefresher.AddEnum method